BreeM859/hackathon1/README.md

 Welcome to the **Portfolio Building Hackathon** project! 🚀
-This repository contains the work for Isaac's portfolio challenge as part of the **S-Hook Hackathon 1: Portfolio Challenge**.
+This repository contains the work for Brian's portfolio challenge as part of the Portfolio Challenge**.

 Link: